StudentLoans999/Python/DiscordBot.md

 Helpful Information - Resources used and steps taken to optimize and/or fix the Bot

-Action 7 - Created minigames and then explains how I went about making the specific one "Ready, Set, Go"
+Action 7 - Created minigames and then explained how I went about making the specific one "Ready, Set, Go"

 ***